ebzzry/ebzzry.github.io/src/en/reflections.md

 - If every sector of society has their own rules of what consitutes fairness and equality, and demands them to be absolute, how will they be defined?<br>

+- Never own a fire extinguisher if you’re afraid of putting out fire when the time comes that you need to.<br>